Pclaws/TinDog/README.md

 # TinDog Project
-Here’s a long description you can use for your TinDog project on GitHub:
+Here’s a  description  for TinDog project on GitHub:

 ---